Nolan Arenado vs. Charlie Blackmon: Who is the real Rockies (and possibly NL) MVP?

 In Arenado’s case, I’m inclined to go with the DRS number, which is the highest among third basemen.
 He is second in UZR behind Anthony Rendon, though he rates just 10th in the range component of UZR.
 You think nine third basemen have more range than Arenado?
 Going with Baseball-Reference WAR certainly helps Arenado’s case.
 Still, there’s enough of a debate here to dig into some of the secondary numbers.

-Let’s start with RBIs because that’s going to be a big argument in Arenado’s favor.
+Let’s start with RBIs, because that’s going to be a big argument in Arenado’s favor.
 Although voters are getting smarter in their statistical analysis, some still love RBIs.
 But how much of Arenado’s RBI total is a function of his spot in the lineup?
 Baseball-Reference tracks runners on base for hitters compared to the MLB average given a player’s plate appearances.
 Arenado has had 409 runners on base compared to an average of 376; Blackmon has had 269 runners on base compared to an average of 399.

 Subtracting home runs, Arenado has knocked in 22.2 percent of the runners on base for him; Blackmon has driven in 21.6 percent.
 Very close!
 Both have been terrific with runners in scoring position: Arenado is hitting .404/.483/.829 and Blackmon is hitting .368/.449/.689.